-As part of the strategy review, it was reaffirmed that Chr.
+As part of the NATURE’S NO. 1™ strategy, Chr.
 Hansen will not:

 - Expand organically or through acquisitions in areas unrelated to the existing businesses within microbial solutions and natural colors